LambdaTest/documentation/docs/local-testing-linux.md

 >**Note:**  After you execute the command, you may be asked for user permission.
 Make sure you have administrator access to allow the file to run successfully.

 In a few seconds, after you execute the command, a tunnel connection will be established.
-You will receive a message inside your command prompt mentioning **“You can start testing now”**.
+You will receive a message inside your command prompt mentioning **"You can start testing now"**.

 <img loading="lazy" src={require('../assets/images/local-testing-linux/local-linux-3.webp').default} alt="Start localhost testing on Linux" width="1522" height="167" className="doc_img"/>